blurryravil/DriveSharp/README.md

 Android device with camera and a working SIM card

 ### Instructions:
-You can download the .apk by clicking here and simply run the app in your Android device.
+You can download the .apk and simply run the app in your Android device.